oceanlau/garbage/OperatingSystems/README.md

 - Log-structured File System: Writes are append-only.
 Optimize for smaller and random writes.
 Also not agnostic to disk geometry.
   - How to read latest: use inode map. inode number -> latest inode location. inode map are segmented.
   - Disk cleaning

+## File System Crash Consistency

+- Bitmap, inode, data blocks.
+Different writes before the crash leaves different inconsistent states.
+Some are not fixable.
+Some can be fixed by tools like file system checker (FSCK).
+- Journaling
+  - Physical journaling: write full transaction to journal space.
+  - Logical journaling: write logical record of the operation
+  - Different types: Data journaling, Metadata journaling, ordered mode